 The county is ringed along its northern and eastern edges by one of the finest stretches of coastline in Britain where you’ll find dozens of stunning beaches, most of which are exceptionally clean and set inside shallow bays that are perfect for water sports.

 Moving inland you’ll notice the majority of the landscape is arable and only lightly populated so it’s possible to find hundreds of superb off-grid countryside walks within an hour’s drive of the capital.

 There are plenty of attractions to visit if Scotland’s notorious weather means the beach is off-limits and you’re bound to find something to do whether you’re interested in historic buildings, wildlife, museums, or family-friendly parks.

 Highlights include the Scottish Seabird Centre in North Berwick, The National Museum of Flight in East Fortune, East Links Family Park near Dunbar, and Tantallon Castle near North Berwick, in addition to East Lothian’s stunning Lammermuir Hills and its pretty lost-in-time villages.

-It would be impossible to include every attraction in the county in a single article so instead you’ll find a collection of personal favourites in the list below alongside descriptions and immersive 360° photos where you can view each one from all angles.
+It would be impossible to include every attraction in the county in a single article so instead you’ll find a collection of personal favourite places to visit in East Lothian in the list below alongside descriptions and immersive 360° photos where you can view each attraction from all angles.